Cary, North Carolina: Public transit

 Public transit within the town is provided by GoCary, with six fixed–routes.
 There is a door-to-door service for senior citizens and riders with disabilities.
 GoTriangle operates fixed-route buses that serve Wake County and connect to Go transit systems in Raleigh, Durham, and Chapel Hill.

 Intercity rail

 Amtrak's Silver Star, Carolinian, and Piedmont passenger trains stop at the Cary Station, providing service to Charlotte, New York City, Miami, and intermediate points.
-Constructed in 1995 and expanded in 2011, the station includes 130 free parking spaces.
+Constructed in 1995 and expanded in 2011, the station was the fifth-busiest in the state in 2024 and includes 130 free parking spaces.

 Bicycle

 In 2010, the League of American Bicyclists designated Cary as one of the fourteen recipients of the first Bicycle-Friendly Community awards for "providing safe accommodation and facilities for bicyclists and encouraging residents to bike for transportation and recreation".
 Cary maintains over 200 mi of bike-friendly road and greenways facilities.
 In addition, U.S. Bicycle Route 1 (Carolina Connector) and N.C.
 Bicycle Route #2, (Mountains to Sea), both pass through suburban Cary.